fab2s/YaEtl/docs/citizens.md

 # Citizens

+YaEtl has _no_ opinion about what a record should be.
+Though since array'ish structures are pretty common when dealing with data structures, many examples bellow will assume that `$record` is some kind of array.

 ## Extractor

 An extractor should usually fetch many records at once using its `extract()` method and should return them one by one through its `getTraversable()` method, inherited from Nodalflow's `TraversableInterface`.